predicer-tools/Predicer/README.md

 reserve realisation is defined for each defined reserve market separately for each defined scenario.
 The realisation of the reserve is the expected share of activation for the offered reserve capacity for each timestep.
 A value of 0.0 means that none of the offered reserve capacity is activated, and 1.0 means that 100% of the offered capacity is activated, and the corresponding energy produced by reserve processes defined by the user.
 The notation of the *reserve_realisation* sheet is as such: the reserve markets are given on rows 2:n in the first column, with the scenarios being defined on the first row from column B forward.
 The realisation probability is given in the intersection of the reserve markets and the scenarios.
 An example of the layout of the sheet is shown below.
 The model contains two reserve markets (*res_up* and *res_down*), and 3 scenarios (*s1*, *s2* and *s3*).

-The energy imbalanced caused by the realisated reserve is allocated to the nodes that are members in the nodegroup linked to the reserve market, defined in the *markets* sheet.
+The energy imbalance caused by reserve activation is allocated to the nodes that are members in the nodegroup linked to the reserve market, defined in the *markets* sheet.
 The necessary actions to produce the reserve are taken by the members of the processgroup defined in the *markets* sheet.

 | reserve_products | s1  | s2  | s3  |
 |------------------|-----|-----|-----|